Native American tribes, as well as CDCR spiritual leaders, gathered Friday for the 51st annual celebration of cultural heritage and sovereignty.

 One CDCR booth was staffed by Ted “Bear” Jackson, a Native American Spiritual Leader for three institutions – Mule Creek State Prison, CSP-Sacramento and Folsom State Prison.

-Jackson, a University of Reno-Nevada, graduate studied penology and went to work for a Nevada prison.
+Jackson, a University of Nevada-Reno graduate, studied penology and went to work for a Nevada prison.
 Eventually he found himself in California and has been with CDCR since 2007.

-“The guys have got to have a place to pray,” he said.
-After a lawsuit, sweat lodges were brought into the institutions. “(Native American inmates) don’t use the chapels (like) all our other religions use. … We have antlers, rocks, fire pits.”
+“The guys have got to have a place to pray,” he said. “(Native Americans) don’t use the chapels (like) all our other religions use. … We have antlers, rocks, fire pits.”

 Jackson said ceremonial customs and languages vary from tribe to tribe so there is no one-size-fits-all approach.